tcahan/SynapseAssessment/README.md

 - ApiUrls:OrdersApi
 - ApiUrls:AlertApi
 - ApiUrls:UpdateApi
-- Serilog":MinimumLevel:Default
+- Serilog:MinimumLevel:Default

+### Running the code

+The application will only run successfully if actual endpoints are configured.
+See the note in the next section for details.
+Tests can be run from the SynapseAssessment.Tests project.

 ## Design Decisions

 ### Logging - Serilog

-Logging will be handled with Serilog.
+Logging is handled with Serilog.
 This will still output to the console and debug, but can easily be configured to write to a database log table once one is included in the app.

 ### Testing - xUnit